 - Calculate the duration of the event, multiplied by the number of percentage points that SpO2 falls outside of the saturation alarm threshold.

-- o Provide range of alarm settings – 10, 25, 50, or 100 minutes so changes to the settings can be made depending on the clinical environment and patient condition.
+- Provide range of alarm settings – 10, 25, 50, or 100 seconds so changes to the settings can be made depending on the clinical environment and patient condition.

 - Nellcor™ Saturation Pattern Detection (SPD) Alert.
 This alert is designed to detect patterns of desaturation that may be indicative of repetitive reductions in airflow.